fritzing/aisler-wiki/use-aisler-with/Fritzing/How-to-order-a-sketch-with-more-than-one-board.md

 <!-- --- title: How to order a Sketch with more than one board -->
-# How to order a Sketch more than one board
+# How to order a Sketch with more than one board
 Projects on AISLER are organized in repositories which contain one or more projects.
 As only on project at a time can be ordered we've to split up Fritzing Sketches with multiple boards.

 ## 1. Open the original Sketch